Importance Weighted Actor-Critic for Optimal Conservative Offline Reinforcement Learning: Introduction

-\item \textbf{Inheriting many other benefits of adversarially-trained actor-critic:} Since our algorithm is based on ATAC with a different choice of regularizer, it can be easily implemented as ATAC to be applied to practical scenarios.
+\textbf{4.
+Inheriting many other benefits of adversarially-trained actor-critic:} Since our algorithm is based on ATAC with a different choice of regularizer, it can be easily implemented as ATAC to be applied to practical scenarios, and we provide experimental results in \Cref{sec:exp}.
 Also, our algorithm is robust to model misspecification and does not require the completeness assumption (Assumption 2 in \citet{cheng2022adversarially}) on the value function class, which makes it more practical.
 Moreover, our algorithm can learn a policy that outperforms any other policies well covered by the dataset.